radmancer/photoss/README.md

 Once this is all setup, run these test commands to turn down the brightness of the phone to 0 and back to 255:
 "termux-brightness 0"
 "termux-brightness 255"
-Next, run these commands in Termux:
+In order for Termux to read and write files in the Android file system, run this command: termux-setup-storage Next, run these commands in Termux:
 "pkg install root-repo"
 "pkg update"